Valentin Guillod: 450 career

 Guillod signed for the Ship to Cycle Honda Motoblouz SR Team for a full-time return to the MXGP class in 2023.
 He continued to show the improvements from the previous season, posting consistent top-10 finishes in MXGP for ninth in the final standings and winning the 2023 French Elite Motocross Championship.
 Making his eleventh appearance for Switzerland at the Motocross des Nations, Guillod helped his country to sixth overall.
 In the 2024 FIM Motocross World Championship, he was able to repeat his ninth place overall in the MXGP class, with a highest finish of fifth overall at the second Indonesian round.
 He was unable to successfully defend his French title, finishing second in the 2024 French Elite Motocross Championship.
 These results were followed by his twelfth appearance at the Motocross des Nations for Switzerland.
 Despite finishing ninth for two seasons on the run, Guillod was unable to secure a ride for the 2025 FIM Motocross World Championship.
 Opting to compete as a privateer, he raced the first six rounds of MXGP, securing a fifth place in the second race at the opening round as a standout result.
 Following this, Guillod travelled to the United States in the hope of picking up a deal to race the 2025 AMA National Motocross Championship.
 On a limited budget, he found a home in the Gizmo Mods Rock River Yamaha team and showed speed throughout the season, being a regular feature in the top-ten and finishing eighth overall twice whilst at times proving a match for four-time world champion Jorge Prado.
 After qualifying for the 2025 SuperMotocross World Championship playoff rounds and finishing sixteenth overall, Guillod was again selected to represent his country at the Motocross des Nations.

+Following his results in America the previous year, Guillod signed to compete full-time in the states for the 2026 season for the Gizmo Racing Yamaha team.
+This move involved Guillod competing in Supercross for the first time, starting in the 250SX East class.
+He would only score eight points in the championship, after a fractured scapula picked up at the third round hampered his campaign.